dosmaen88/mrmalbius/readme.md

 # MR_MALIBUS

-#About
+About:

-MR_Malibus is a bot that I am writing for the GamingW discord.
+MR_Malibus is a bot that I am writing for the GamingW discord using Python.
 Feel free to do whatever with this code.

-#Configuration
+Configuration:

-#Dependencies
+Dependencies:
 loadenv for loading the environment variables Discord.py

-#Create configuration file:
+Create configuration file:
 Put the following in a .env file:
 ```
 DISCORD_TOKEN={Discord bot token}
 WEATHER_KEY=0 to disable or put your OpenWeatherAPI key here
 ```

-#Modules:
+Modules:

 |  Module | Description   |
 | ------------ | ------------ |